Jordan • UNESCO World Heritage Site

 Monastery Mountain Trek

-Undertake the challenging but immensely rewarding 45-minute climb up 800 hand-carved steps to reach the Monastery (Ad-Deir), Petra's crown jewel.
-This largest monument in Petra rewards hikers with breathtaking views across Jordanian desert and intimate encounter with Nabataean engineering on monumental scale.
-The trek follows ancient pathways, passing smaller tombs and offering fascinating glimpses into daily life.
-The Monastery, standing 45 metres high and 50 metres wide, represents the pinnacle of Nabataean architectural achievement, even surpassing the Treasury in scale.
-Unlike the Treasury, which served as tomb, the Monastery likely functioned as temple and ceremonial gathering space.
-The summit provides unparalleled panoramic vistas extending to the surrounding mountains and valleys.
+The challenging 45-minute climb up 800 hand-carved steps reaches the Monastery (Ad-Deir), Petra's largest monument.
+The ascent rewards hikers with expansive desert views and close encounters with Nabataean engineering at monumental scale.
+The trek follows ancient pathways, passing smaller tombs and glimpses of daily life.
+The Monastery, standing 45 meters high and 50 meters wide, represents the pinnacle of Nabataean architectural achievement, surpassing the Treasury in scale.
+Unlike the Treasury tomb, the Monastery likely functioned as temple and ceremonial space.
+The summit provides panoramic vistas across surrounding mountains and valleys.

 Recommended